-Section IX Awards and Sanctions
+Part IX Awards and Sanctions

-Article 155.
+Article 160.
 Award Policies

-Individuals, legal entities or organizations who have remarkable accomplishment in implementing of the Law on Intellectual Property, such as management and inspection of intellectual property shall be awarded merits or other forms according to rule.
+Individuals, legal entities or organizations who have remarkable accomplishment in implementing of this law, such as management and protection of intellectual property shall be awarded merits or other forms according to regulations.

-Article 156.
+Article 161.
 Policies for Inventors and Creators

-Individuals, legal entities or organizations that have remarkable accomplishment in invention and creation will be awarded merits and other forms according to rule.
+Individuals, legal entities or organizations that have remarkable accomplishment in invention and creation shall be awarded merits and other forms according to regulations.

-Article 157.
+Article 162.
 Measures against Violators

-Individuals, legal entities or organizations that violate the Law on Intellectual Property will be subject to education or warning, disciplinary action, fines, civil compensation, and/or criminal punishment as the case may be.
+Individuals, legal entities or organizations that violate this law shall be subject to education or warning, disciplinary action, fines, civil compensation, and/or criminal punishment as the case may be.

-Article 158.
+Article 162.
 Education or warning Measures

-Individuals or organizations that violate the Law on Intellectual Property for the first time which is an unintentional violation and resulted in damages of less than 500,000 Kip will be educated or warned.
+Individuals, legal entities or organizations that violate this law for the first time which is an unintentional violation and resulted in damages of less than 500,000 Kip shall be educated or warned.

-Article 159.
+Article 164 (revised).
 Disciplinary Measures